 Stacy Allison’s Key Accomplishments Include . . .

-At the age of 21, Stacy Allison began major alpine climbing and achieved rapid success.
-Within a year, she reached the top of Alaska’s Mt.
-McKinley, the highest point in North America, and was part of the first successful women’s ascent of Ama Dablam, the 22,495 foot peak known as Nepal’s Matterhorn.
-These accomplishments provided the groundwork for much greater achievements, including the ascent of the tallest peak in the Russian Pamir Range, as well as her first Everest challenge.
+At the age of 21, Stacy began major alpine climbing in earnest and achieved rapid success.
+Within a year, Stacy reached the top of Alaska’s Denali, the highest point in North America, and was part of the first successful women’s ascent of Ama Dablam, the 22,495 foot peak known as Nepal’s Matterhorn.
+These accomplishments provided the groundwork for much greater accomplishments.

-Stacy Allison then went on to become the leader of a successful K2 expedition, the world’s second highest mountain, considered to be the most difficult peak on Earth to climb.
-Three of the team of seven made it to the top; after an accident to the third, in keeping with her view of teamwork and leadership, Ms. Allison and the others descended.
-“In any endeavor, leaders should inspire members of the team with a passion for success, ” Stacy says, “but within the framework of team effort.
-One of the most crucial things to realize, feel and remember, is that when one team member succeeds, the entire team succeeds.”
+Stacy then went on to become the leader of a successful K2 expedition, the world’s second highest mountain, considered to be the most difficult peak on Earth to climb.
+Three of the team of seven made it to the top; after an accident to the third, in keeping with her view of teamwork and leadership, Stacy and the others descended.
+“In any endeavor, leaders should inspire members of the team with a passion for success,” Stacy says, “but within the framework of team effort.
+One of the most crucial things to realize, feel and remember is that when one team member succeeds, the entire team succeeds.”

 More About Stacy Allison . . .

-Stacy Allison’s first book, Beyond The Limits: A Woman’s Triumph on Everest, is a suspenseful, triumphant adventure story.
-Her second, Many Mountains to Climb; Reflections on Competence, Courage and Commitment is an exciting anecdotal account of climbing challenges practically applied to help readers plot their way more surely to professional and personal success.
-Ms. Allison also contributed a chapter on Leadership in the book, Upward Bound.
+Stacy’s first book, Beyond the Limits: A Woman’s Triumph on Everest, is a suspenseful, triumphant adventure story.
+Her second , Many Mountains to Climb; Reflections on Competence, Courage and Commitment is an exciting anecdotal account of climbing challenges practically applied to help you plot your way more surely to professional and personal success.
+Stacy also contributed a chapter on Leadership in the book, Upward Bound, published by Crown Publishing.

-Stacy Allison’s mission is to motivate people to move beyond limitations and reach for their dreams.
+Stacy’s mission is to motivate people to move beyond limitations and reach for their dreams.
 She challenges her audiences to lay the foundation for risk taking by accepting full responsibility for their lives.
-Stacy Allison also emphasizes the importance of recognizing and valuing everyone’s contribution as a team member in life’s pursuits.
+She also emphasizes the importance of recognizing and valuing everyone’s contribution as a team member in life’s pursuits.